 The thought came to me one day.
 Can I replace butter with something other than… butter… in a cookie recipe?
 Applesauce or mashed banana would certainly make the cookie healthier, but that’s not what I was looking for.

 I crushed up 18 double stuffed Oreos and tossed them into the cookie dough.
-Double Stuf= only way to go.
+Keep the regular Oreos for Oreo balls and Oreo cookie crust.
+For these cookies, Double Stuf = only way to go.
 I kept some of the Oreo pieces a bit large because I wanted to be able to taste the chunks rather than have crumbs throughout each bite.

 I plopped 12 large mounds of dough onto a silicone baking mat and crossed my fingers the first batch would turn out OK.
 Well thank my lucky stars!
 These cookies came out creamy, dreamy, chewy, and unbelievably soft!
 Can you really go wrong with cream cheese & butter?
 I think not.